Ken Nightingall: Career

 Ken Nightingall was born in 1928.
 Over his career, he worked on over 47 films.
 Among these are the James Bond films For Your Eyes Only (1981), Octopussy (1983), A View to a Kill (1985) and The Living Daylights (1987), as well as other popular films like Alfie (1966), Funeral in Berlin (1966), The Boys from Brazil (1978) and Supergirl (1984).
 He also worked in television, for shows such as Top Secret.

 His career began in generally low-budget British films, including The Deadly Bees, which went on to become a classic Mystery Science Theater 3000 parody.
 In his early works he was normally uncredited, but built a steady reputation for being a consistently high-quality boom operator.
 The A.V.
 Club says this reputation is likely how he was noticed by director George Lucas when Lucas was forming his Star Wars crew.

 He recorded sound on set for Star Wars (1977), which won the Academy Award for Best Sound and BAFTA Award for Best Sound; he was not named in the award citations and his work was uncredited.
 However, he was included when the Academy Award winners were invited to a celebratory lunch with the British royal family at Buckingham Palace.
-His first film was Paranoiac in 1963, (Note: Nightingall was the boom operator for another 1963 film, The Kiss of the Vampire, which bears a 1962 copyright.) and his last credited work was Lost in Space in 1998.
+His first film was Paranoiac in 1963, (Note: Nightingall was the boom operator for another 1963 film, Kiss of the Vampire, which bears a 1962 copyright.) and his last credited work was Lost in Space in 1998.
 He retired in the early 2000s.